Tenant Worker Center

 To date, TWC has helped low-wage workers recover over $8 million in owed wages in high-profile campaigns by advocating for the stronger workplace protections, fair wages and worker’s rights for low-wage immigrant workers.

-Z & Y Restaurant Settlement (2021) — 22 employees at Z & Y, a Chinatown restaurant on the Michelin Bib Gourmand list, won a settlement of $1.61 million for stolen wages, tips, penalties and interest.
+• In 2021, 22 employees at Z & Y Restaurant, a Chinatown restaurant on the Michelin Bib Gourmand list, fought for and won a settlement of $1.61 million for stolen wages, tips, penalties and interest.

 Tenants Rights

-TWC supports families residing in SRO units to improve their living conditions and advocate for tenant rights and protection.
+In addition to worker organizing, the Tenant Worker Center supports families residing in SRO units to improve their living conditions and advocate for tenant rights.

-TWC’s core member leaders consist of community members and grassroots leaders that have long been involved in campaigns throughout the East Bay.
-These leaders recruit, inform, and organize members to participate in economic justice campaigns together.
+TWC develops grassroots members to be leaders who are active in their communities and in campaigns throughout the Bay Area.
+These leaders recruit, inform, and organize members to take action in campaigns for economic justice.
 TWC leaders also represent our working class interests in the media, as well as endorse fair local ballot measures.